Septic Tank Specialists

 As of the 1st of January, it is now illegal for a Septic Tank to discharge directly to a stream, drainage ditch or river.
 If you have a Septic Tank that does this, you will either need to have it replaced with a Sewage Treatment Plant or move the discharge to a Drainage field.
-The Environment Agency are handing out heavy fines and are in the process of checking.
+The Environment Agency are carrying regular checks across the country.
+Generally, a notice is issued instructing that the system needs to be updated within a given timescale.
+If the timescale is not met a fine is issued, this is generally around £20k.
+In addition to the ethical and legal complications, it will be very difficult to sell a property that has an illegal discharge.
+We are increasingly being asked to carry out homebuyer surveys with some mortgage companies refusing to grant a mortgage without a guarantee of compliance.

 If you are looking for a new system then a Septic Tank and a Drainage Field may be an option.
 You should also consider a Sewage Treatment Plant (STP).
-A STP requires a smaller Drainage Field as the effluent is already treated and has more flexible options if you do not have the space for a Drainage Field.
+A STP requires a smaller Drainage Field as the effluent is already treated and has more flexible options if you do not have sufficient space for a Drainage Field.
+Please get in contact and arrange a free visit and quotation and we can design a bespoke solution for you.

 Please read the following blogs to get up to speed on the rules and what a Drainage Field is.